gwleuverink/eloquent-hashid-binding/readme.md

 ## Customisation
 ### Salt
-By default this package salts route keys using the app key.
-If you'd like to change this behaviour, for example when yo use a rotating app key, simply add `HASHID_BINDING_SALT` to your environment file.
+By default this package salts route keys the model's fully qualified class name combined with your app key.
+If you'd like to change this behaviour, for example when you use a rotating app key, simply add `HASHID_BINDING_SALT` to your environment file.

 ### Hashid length
 The default length for encoded route keys is five characters.
 This can be changed by adding *(int)* `HASHID_BINDING_LENGTH` to your environment file.